 Where appropriate, documents sent to parents and other external bodies as email attachments should be converted to PDF format to avoid unauthorised alteration.
 Examples could include letters, policies, contracts and invoices.
-Office 2010 users can convert documents by choosing PDF from the Save As option list.
-Office 2007 users should contact IT Support for assistance.

-3.2 Written Communication
+3.2 Letters

-Responses to letters from parents will be typed by the College Administration team to ensure consistency.
-Responses should be made within 48 hours.
+All letters, both communications initiated by the College and responses to letters from parents, will be typed by the College Administration team to ensure consistency.
+Letters from parents should be acknowledged within 48 hours with detailed written responses dispatched within five working days.
 All staff will seek to make all written communications as accessible and inclusive as possible.
 Where parents find it difficult to access written or spoken English the College will seek support from the Local Authority.